mingouyang/ompTri/README.md

 # ompTri
 Triangle Counting with A Multi-Core Computer

-I worked on this project in response to the GraphChallenge: https://graphchallenge.mit.edu/
+I developed this project in response to the GraphChallenge: https://graphchallenge.mit.edu/

 The results are described in this paper: